 • Historical Images of Curtin and Chifley must be credited as per the captions.

-• Historical Images of Hotel Kurrajong AND Current Day Images of Hotel Kurrajong.
+• Historical images available on request.
+Current Day Images of Hotel Kurrajong.

 ABOUT THE MUSEUM OF AUSTRALIAN DEMOCRACY AT OLD PARLIAMENT HOUSE